IsaacScript/isaacscript/docs/gotchas.md

     local instance = setmetatable({}, target.prototype) -- Error on this line
 ```

-Instead, do something like the following:
+To fix this problem, do something like the following:

 ```typescript
 // TypeScript code